josevnz/home_nmap/tutorial/README.md

 ["192.168.1.0/24"]
 ```

-Our application setup is now completed.
+Our application setup is now complete.

 # What did we learn?